fare-patches/gerbil-wiki/Using-Gerbil-with-Nix.md

 and it will guarantee you that Gerbil is correctly built, in a deterministic way, on top of a properly built Gambit with all the correct options.

-A satisfactory Gerbil recipe for Nix is already in nixpkgs-unstable as of 2017-09-25, and will propagate to other branches from there.
+Satisfactory Nix recipes for Gerbil were merged in nixpkgs in September and December 2017, and propagated to other branches from there.
+Updates will be upstreamed regularly, but if you care for the latest recipe, see my nixpkgs fork at < http://github.com/fare-patches/nixpkgs >.
-You can install it with `nix-env -i gerbil` and then get a REPL with `gxi`.
+You can install it with `nix-env -f '<nixpkgs>' -i gerbil` and then get a REPL with `gxi`.
-The recipe was tested on Linux.
-It should just work on macOS, but wasn't tested.
+The recipe was tested on Linux on i686 and x86_64.
-It may or may not work on Windows, though it may or may not require a little bit of hacking.
+It should just work on macOS, on other Linux architectures, and maybe even on Windows, though it may or may not require further hacking in some cases.
 Please report successes and failures to us.
-For the latest recipe, see my nixpkgs fork at < http://github.com/fare-patches/nixpkgs >.

 To compile using `gxc` should work fine from within Nix recipes if you add `gerbil`, `gambit` and all the libraries you use to your package's dependencies.